0330 822 0505

 As you can see, there are some obstacles to overcome when applying for a mortgage with a repossession on your credit history, but it’s not impossible.

-If you meet the mortgage providers criteria outlined above, it’s possible to be able to apply for a mortgage, even with a severe adverse credit rating.
+If you meet the mortgage provider’s criteria outlined above, you can apply for a mortgage, even with a severe adverse credit rating.

-But it is essential that you talk to a mortgage broker who is a specialist in finding bad credit mortgages, especially someone who has had a repossession.
+But it is essential that you talk to a mortgage broker who specialises in finding bad-credit mortgages, especially someone who has had a repossession.

-They will provide the right advice and help you find a mortgage deal that suits your own individual financial circumstances.
+They will provide the right advice and help you find a mortgage deal that suits your financial circumstances.

-Call 0808 189 0463 or make an enquiry and we’ll match you with a broker who specialises in post-repossession mortgages today.
+Call 0330 822 0505 or make an enquiry, and we’ll match you with a broker who specialises in post-repossession mortgages today.

 FAQs